fooof-tools/fooof/README.rst

 Overview
 --------

-FOOOF conceives of a model of the power spectrum as a combination of two distinct functional processes:
+The power spectrum model conceives of a model of the power spectrum as a combination of two distinct functional processes:

 - An aperiodic component, reflecting 1/f like characteristics, with
 - A variable number of periodic components (putative oscillations), as peaks rising above the aperiodic component